 These are preliminary reports that have not been peer-reviewed.
 They should not be regarded as conclusive, guide clinical practice/health-related behavior, or be reported in news media as established information.
 For more information, please see our FAQs.

-submitted on 25.02.2020 and posted on 25.02.2020by Eugénie Romero, Saoussen Oueslati, Mohamed Benchekroun, Agathe C. A. D’Hollander, Sandrine Ventre, Kamsana Vijayakumar, Corinne Minard, Cynthia Exilie, Linda Tlili, Pascal Retailleau, Agustin Zavala, Eddy Elisée, Edithe Selwa, Laetitia A. Nguyen, Alain Pruvost, Thierry Naas, Bogdan I. Iorga, Robert Dodd, Kevin Cariou
+preprintsubmitted on 25.02.2020, 11:53 and posted on 25.02.2020, 13:32 by Eugénie Romero, Saoussen Oueslati, Mohamed Benchekroun, Agathe C. A. D’Hollander, Sandrine Ventre, Kamsana Vijayakumar, Corinne Minard, Cynthia Exilie, Linda Tlili, Pascal Retailleau, Agustin Zavala, Eddy Elisée, Edithe Selwa, Laetitia A. Nguyen, Alain Pruvost, Thierry Naas, Bogdan I. Iorga, Robert Dodd, Kevin Cariou

 The increasingly worrisome situation of antimicrobial resistances has pushed synthetic chemists to design original molecules that can fight these resistances.
 To do so, inhibiting β-lactamases, one of the main modes of resistance to β-lactam antibiotics, is one of the most sought-after strategies, as recently evidenced by the development and approval of avibactam, relabactam and vaborbactam.
 Yet molecules able to inhibit simultaneously β-lactamases belonging to different molecular classes remain scarce and currently there is no metallo-β-lactamase inhibitor approved for clinical use.
 Having recently developed a synthetic methodology to access imino-analogues of β-lactams (Chem. – Eur.
 J. 2017, 23, 12991,see ref) we decided to evaluate them as potential β-lactamase inhibitors and specifically against carbapenemases, which can hydrolyze and inactivate penicillins, cephalosporins and carbapenems.
 Herein we eport our findings that show that our newly developed family of molecules are indeed excellent β-lactamase inhibitors and that our lead compound can inhibit NDM-1 (0.1 µM), KPC-2 (0.4 µM), and OXA-48 (0.6 µM) even though these three enzymes belong to three different molecular classes of carbapenemases.
 This lead compound also inhibits the ESBL CTX-M-15 and the cephalosporinase CMY-2, it is metabolically stable, and can repotentiate imipenem against a resistant strain of Escherichia coli expressing NDM-1.